cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

+## Overview
-We serve the best coffee in town.
+We serve the best coffee in town, providing a cozy atmosphere for our customers to enjoy.

-## Our Menu
+### Our Menu
 - Espresso
 - Latte
 - Cappuccino